binaryshmelev/Binary_academy/task_1/README.md

  - marvel/NewYork/ant_man.php
  - marvel/NewYork/iron_man.php

-2. To check second part about Random Quotes need run "greeting.php" Used files:
+2. To check second part about Random Quotes need run "index_greeting.php" Used files:
+ - index_greeting.php
- - greeting.php
+ - classes/greeting.php
  - classes/randomquote.php

-3. To check third part and see result of triangle numbers generator need run "generator.php" Used files:
+3. To check third part and see result of triangle numbers generator need run "index_generator.php" Used files:
+ - index_generator.php
- - generator.php
+ - classes/generator.php

 4. In "index.php" you can see result of start Development Server and also you can run this script Used files: